mshteyn/Flavor-Finder/README.md

 ## Introduction

 Determing what to order in an unfamiliar restaurant is a challenge.
-Reviews can be a good guide.
-However, restaurant reviews are effortful to summarize and difficult to search through when user needs are specific.
+Though restaurant reviews can be a good guide, they are effortful to summarize and difficult to search through when user needs are specific.
 A recommendation system can help.

 Flavor Finder is a recommendation system that leverages Retrieval-Augmented Generation (RAG), based on a comprehensive database of Google user reviews, to deliver tailored restaurant-specific suggestions.
 For instance, this system can provide specific advice such as recommending a spicy yet gluten-free dish at Taj Mahal Indian Restaurant based on user-specific preferences, or a vegetarian appetizer at Noodlehead.